LimeChain/gosemble-research/docs/2-go-to-wasm.md

 * deals with fragmentation (merge smaller block to allow allocation of larger ones)

 **Garbage Collector**
-* tracking memory allocations in heap memory
-* releasing allocations that are no longer needed
-* keeping allocations that are still in use

-* tracing garbage collector (not reference counting)
-* hybrid stop-the-world/concurrent collector (stop-the-world part limited by a 10ms deadline)
-* CPU cores dedicated to running the concurrent collector
-* tri-color mark-and-sweep algorithm

-* non-generational
-* non-compacting
-* fully precise
-* incurs a small cost if the program is moving pointers around
-* lower latency, but most likely also lower throughput

-*collection*
+Garbage collectors are responsible for tracking memory allocations in heap memory, keeping those allocations that are still in-use, and releasing allocations when they are no longer needed.
+Go uses a concurrent mark-and-sweep algorithm that uses a write barrier for its garbage collector, running concurrently with mutator threads and allows multiple GC threads to run in parallel.
+The algorithm is decomposed into several phases.

+*Collection Phases*
+There are three collection phases of the garbage collector.

+*Stop/Start The World (STW)* - whenever STW phase is found, application business logic is not executed.

-1. Mark Setup (stop the world)
+1. Mark Setup (STW)

-    * turn on write barrier
-    * stop all goroutines
+This phase turns on the *write barrier*, which makes sure that all concurrent activity is completely safe.
+This will stop every goroutine from running.

 2. Marking (concurrent)

+The goal of this phase is marking values in heap memory that are still in-use.
-    * inspect the stack to find root pointers to the heap
+The collector inspects all stacks to find root pointers to heap memory and traverses the heap graph based on them.
-    * traverse the heap graph from those root pointers
-    * mark values on the heap that are still in use
-    * slow down allocations to speed up collection
+If the collector sees that it might run out of memory, *Mark Assist* is triggered, which slows down allocations to speed up calculations.

-3. Mark Termination (stop the world)
+3. Mark Termination (STW)
-    * turn the write barrier off
-    * various cleanup tasks
+This phase turns off the write barrier, and executes various cleanup tasks (e.g. flushing mcaches).
-    * next collection goal is calculated

-*sweeping*
-Freeing Heap Memory
-* occurs when the *goroutines* attempt to allocate new heap memory
+*Concurrent sweep*
+The sweep phase runs concurrently with normal execution.
+The heap is swept span-by-span both when a *goroutine* needs another span and concurrently in a background *goroutine*.
+In order to not request additional OS memory while there are unswept spans, when goroutine needs another span, it first tries to reclaim that much memory by sweeping.
-* the latency of sweeping is added to the cost of performing new allocation
+The cost of the sweeping is not on the GC, but on the new allocation itself.

-Compiler decides (via escape analysis) when a value should be allocated on the Heap
-* sharing down (passing pointers) typically stays on the Stack
-* sharing up (returning pointers) typically escapes on the Heap

-* when the value could be referenced after the function that constructed it returns
-* if the value is too large to fit on the stack
-* when the compiler doesn't know the size of the value at compile time
+*GC rate*
+The next GC is after an allocation of an extra amount of memory, proportional to the amount already in use.
+Go has a environment variable called `GOGC` (GC rate), which represents a ratio of how much new heap memory can be allocated before the next collection has to start.
+Adjusting `GOGC` changes the linear constant and the amount of extra memory used.

 #### 2.4.2.2.
 Concurrency
+TODO:

-The scheduler runs *goroutines*, pauses and resumes them on blocking channel ops. or mutex ops, coordinates blocking system calls, io, runtime GC. *Goroutines* use space threads, managed by the runtime.
+The scheduler runs *goroutines*, by pausing and resuming them depending on blocking channel or mutex operations, coordinates blocking system calls, io, runtime GC. *Goroutines* use space threads, managed by the runtime.

-#### 2.4.2.3.
-Parallelism

 ## 2.5.
 TinyGo